frederic-perez/AmE-dictionary/data/dictionary.md

 __helpdesk__ _n_ Alternative spelling of help desk.
 __helping__ _n_ (helpings) _Second helpings._
 __helpless__
-__helter-skelter__ _adv_ :two: In headlong and disorderly haste. _Syn_ wildly, rashly, recklessly, pell-mell _Montgomery cracked his whip at them, and forthwith they all turned and fled helter-skelter into the trees._
+__helter-skelter__ _adv_ :three: In headlong and disorderly haste. _Syn_ wildly, rashly, recklessly, pell-mell _Montgomery cracked his whip at them, and forthwith they all turned and fled helter-skelter into the trees._
 __hem<sup>1</sup>__ _n_ :three: __1__ An edge or border on a piece of cloth, especially a finished edge, as for a garment or curtain, made by folding an edge under and stitching it down. :es: dobladillo
 __hem<sup>2</sup>__ _v_
 __hemangioma__ _n_ Benign angioma consisting of a mass of blood vessels; some appear as birthmarks.